O-1814/GRC-206 Reference Frequency Oscillator

 An email from a GRC-206 user said [my comment]:

-radio system was about to go down, for what ever reason (like the
+the radio system was about to go down, for what ever reason

-and then die.
+minutes and then die.
 My watch kept better time.
-Sooooo, what we did instead
+Sooooo, what we

 As for the RFO, it was crap from the day we got it.
 As big as it was it couldn't keep accurate time for more than 15 minutes.
 Supposedly it was some big scary crystal time system in there.
 My PRC-117F keeps very accurate time with its keep alive and keep it for days.
 Something was just never right with the RFOs